 - Upon graduation, meet the requirements of your state or municipality (such as obtaining a license or other credential, if you practice in an area where massage therapy is regulated).
 This will most likely require passing an exam, the most common being the Massage & Bodywork Licensing Exam (MBLEx) or an exam administered by the National Certification Board for Therapeutic Massage & Bodywork.

 - Become nationally certified by the National Certification Board for Therapeutic Massage & Bodywork.
 Certification is required in many states and in others provides massage therapists with a credential beyond the entry-level exam required to practice.
 To find a school or program near you, see a listing of AMTA Massage Schools.
-Become an AMTA student membership to receive benefits and make the most of your time in school.
+Become an AMTA student member to receive benefits and make the most of your time in school.

 Accreditation of Schools and Programs